gipplab/pds_goe_GroupName/README.md

 Include also the (detailed) contribution of each group member to the development of the project.

 Example:
 **Member A**: Developed the data structure of the project.
 Helped _Member B_ on the web interface and user management.
-Refactoring on components X, Y, and Z. Responsible for the unit tests in P ant T.
+Refactoring on components X, Y, and Z. Responsible for the unit tests in P and T.

 ----
 ## Acknowlegdments